-The selection of data types and channels to be stored or recalled is referred to as the scope of a snapshot.
-The scope of a snapshot is set using the Data Type Scope buttons and the Channel Scope controls in the Snapshots page.
+The selection of data types and channels to be recalled is referred to as the scope of a snapshot.
+The scope of data to be recalled is also stored within each snapshot, and is set using the Data Type Scope buttons and the Channel Scope controls in the Snapshots page.
+In addition, the Recall Safe page provides global control of automation safe status for individual parameters on specific channels.